mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/Databases/index.md

 5. Restart MAMP PRO.
 6. If MySQL still refuses to start check the log file for error messages.

 ### My MySQL Server will not start and I am getting the following error in my mysql error log located in /Applications/MAMP/logs .

 1. Quit MAMP PRO.
-2. Go to your /Library/application support/appsolute/MAMP PRO/db/mysql56 directory.
+2. Go to your `/Library/application support/appsolute/MAMP PRO/db/mysql56` directory.
-3. Rename both
+3. Rename both ib_logfile0 and ib_logfile1.